-Scholarship Celebration honors Central students
+Scholarship celebration honors Central students

 The event gives student scholarship recipients the opportunity to personally thank and share dinner with donors who help make their Central education possible.
 More than 800 students would have been recognized this year in P.H.
 Kuyper Gymnasium.

-Kerrigan Upton of Ossian received the Mr. & Mrs. Joe H. Johnson Scholarship and Journey Scholarship.
+Adam Hein, of Janesville, received the Noel Cover Scholarship and Journey Scholarship.

-Jaida Houge of Aurora received the John & Marilynn Poole Scholarship and Journey Scholarship.
+Kurby Vowels, of Waverly, received the Peter G. and Norma L. Gaass Endowed Scholarship and Journey Scholarship.